 That first night was probably Buddy’s most comfortable.
 He knows his aunt and uncle, and loved roaming the property.
 (Buddy likes to think he’s a wild dog.)
 He’d wander off to mark his territory, then come sprinting back whenever he smelt sausage.

 The next day we drove the three-hours to Invermere.
-No big deal, but when Buddy doesn’t know where he’s going, he gets nervous.
+This is when the honeymoon period was officially over.
+Travel with pets is just as challenging as travel with kids.
+Because when Buddy doesn’t know where he’s going, he gets nervous.
 Really nervous.
 Think shaking, obsessive drooling and the occasional throw up.
 The Huz drove and Buddy sat on my lap the entire ride.
 It was either that or risk him getting sick.
 I’ve cleaned up too much dog vomit in the past few years, so sitting on my lap it was.

 Copper Point Resort in Invermere